lasinducharith/puppet-vm-deployment/README.md

 # puppet-vm-deployment

-A single shell script to deploy wso2 products in the cloud.
+A single shell script to deploy wso2 products in the cloud without a puppet master.

 ## What does it do?